 Smooth and creamy tahini fudge is a wonderful keto treat.
-Made with sesame butter, unsalted butter, a sweetener, and coconut flour.
+It’s made with sesame butter, unsalted butter, a sweetener, and coconut flour.

 I don't touch the stuff anymore.
 And while this keto tahini fudge is not exactly the same, it's close enough that I no longer mourn my favorite childhood candy.